-- Proper ID collar/tag

-- Carrier or cage

-- Leash

-- Ample food supply (at least two weeks) moist food is recommended to preserve water

-- Water/food bowls

-- Any necessary medication/s

-- Plenty of newspaper for sanitary purposes

-After the disaster event has passed, be careful in allowing your pets outside as familiar scents and landmarks may have been altered causing your pets to become confused and lost.
-Also, downed power lines, damaged buildings and animals and insects brought with the disaster could also present real dangers to your pet.
+- Proper ID collar/tag, photograph of your pet - Carrier/cage, leash and toy - Ample food supply (at least two weeks) moist food is recommended to preserve water. - Water/food bowls - Any necessary medication/s - Sanitary items (newspaper, litter box, poo bags, paper towels, chlorine bleach) - After the disaster event has passed, be careful in allowing your pets outside as familiar scents and landmarks may have been altered causing your pets to become confused and lost. - Downed power lines, damaged buildings, animals and insects brought with the disaster could also present real dangers to your pet.
 Take care not to allow your pet to consume food or water which may have become contaminated.